Zeiss (company): Corporate history

 As of 2023 there are arguably three companies with primarily "Zeiss Ikon" heritage: Zeiss Germany, the Finnish/Swedish Ikon (which bought the West German Zeiss Ikon AG), and the independent eastern Zeiss Ikon.

 A division called "Carl Zeiss Vision" produces lenses for eyeglasses.
 In 2005, the eyeglass division merged with U.S. company SOLA, which included the former American Optical Company.

-On 28 June 2013, Carl Zeiss officially announced its plan to rename the brand from "Carl Zeiss" to simply "Zeiss".
-All the products will be standardized under the "Zeiss" brand.
+On 28 June 2013, Carl Zeiss announced its plan to rename the brand from "Carl Zeiss" to simply "Zeiss".
+All the products were to be standardized under the "Zeiss" brand.

 In April 2019, Zeiss announced the acquisition of Brunswick-based GOM.